-There’s an article in the Wall Street Journal today that takes on how internationally popular games, such as the near ubiquitous Pokémon Go, can cause interesting financial dilemmas for their creators.
+There’s an article in the Wall Street Journal today that takes on how virtual currency in internationally popular games, such as the near ubiquitous Pokémon Go, can cause interesting financial dilemmas for their creators.
 The article, “Pokémon Go Illustrates a Currency Problem,” highlights how Nintendo, the company behind Pokémon Go, could face making less money on in-app purchases in places like Mexico, where the value of the peso is less than say, the yen in Japan.

 You know who else notices things like this?
 Fraudsters.

-One way a fraudster can exploit this difference in value is a technique called virtual currency arbitrage.
-Basically, a fraudster simulates his or her presence in different countries using proxy servers, purchases virtual goods in one location (the one with the weaker currency, in this case, Mexico), and resells them at another location (the one with the stronger currency, this time Japan) and pocket the price difference.
+One way a fraudster can exploit this difference in value is a technique called currency arbitrage.
+Basically, a fraudster simulates his or her presence in different countries using proxy servers, purchases virtual goods with virtual currncy in one location (the one with the weaker currency, in this case, Mexico), and resells them at another location (the one with the stronger currency, this time Japan) and pocket the price difference.

 If you’re interested in learning more about ways fraudsters are making real money in this land of virtual goods, take a look at this post our CEO authored for TechCrunch: There Is Real Fraud In The Underground Market For In-Game Virtual Goods.